h-tu/autonomous-OSV/README.md

 For the detailed control decision tree and animation, go to here:
 [Animation](https://github.com/h-tu/autonomous-OSV/blob/master/full%20animation.pptx)

-The full code is called debris.ino,you can find it in this repo.
+The full code is called debris.ino, you can find it in this repo.

 ------